Kópasker Village on Melrakkaslétta Plain in North-East Iceland

 By 2 of the characters at Kópasker made by the artist Sigurlína

-Just outside of Kópasker village we came across some more fun characters made by the Icelandic artist Sigurlína J. Jóhannesdóttir.
-We had seen these figures in Raufarhöfn, where we were staying.
+Just outside of Kópasker village, we came across some more fun characters made by the Icelandic artist Sigurlína J. Jóhannesdóttir.
+We had also seen such figures in Raufarhöfn, where we were staying.

 The land by the farm Ás and Snartastaðir II was filled with these figures.